MCV-2025-C1-Project/Team5/README.md

 Finally, the DWT descriptor combined spatial and frequency analysis through multi-scale wavelet decomposition.
 The block-based version preserved spatial information and clearly outperformed the global one.
 Its best configuration, Block_Haar_Grayscale_8×8_LVL1 + Euclidean distance, achieved mAP@1 = 1.00 even after denoising, confirming strong robustness to both noise and color variations.

 Overall, DCT and DWT reached perfect accuracy, while DWT proved the most stable under all conditions, and LBP, although effective, remained more sensitive to smoothing and noise.

+### Week 4

+#### Local keypoint detectors and descriptors

+In this stage, we focused on implementing local feature-based methods to characterize and compare images through distinctive keypoints and their associated descriptors.
+Unlike global or texture-based representations, local descriptors enable fine-grained matching between images even under variations in scale, rotation, and illumination.

+We began by developing three **keypoint detectors** to identify salient and repeatable points of interest: Harris Corner Detector, which locates corners by analyzing intensity gradients within local neighborhoods.
+Harris-Laplacian Detector, which extends the Harris approach by incorporating a Laplacian-of-Gaussian scale selection, ensuring better scale invariance.
+Difference of Gaussians (DoG), used in SIFT, which efficiently approximates the Laplacian-of-Gaussian to detect keypoints across multiple scales.

+Once the keypoints were obtained, we implemented three **local descriptors** to encode the visual appearance around them: SIFT (Scale-Invariant Feature Transform), which computes gradient orientation histograms in local patches to achieve strong invariance to scale, rotation, and moderate illumination changes.
+HOG (Histogram of Oriented Gradients), which captures edge distributions within fixed grids, providing robust shape and contour information.
+DAISY, a dense descriptor inspired by SIFT, which samples gradient orientations in concentric rings, offering efficient and smooth representations well-suited for dense matching.

+To compare images, we developed a descriptor matching algorithm based on xxxx.
+This allowed us to evaluate the retrieval performance of different detector-descriptor combinations.
+The evaluation showed that the best overall performance was achieved using SIFT descriptors extracted from DoG keypoints, which provided the highest retrieval accuracy and most stable results across image variations.
+HOG and DAISY also performed competitively but were more sensitive to geometric and illumination changes.
+<!TODO add best metrics>

 ## Team members: